-Concerned by the national effects of the separatism and sectionalism of conservative Christianity, legacy of the Modernist-Fundamentalist conflicts of the 1920s, evangelical leaders like J. Elwin Wright (New England Fellowship) and Ralph T. Davis (General Secretary for Africa Inland Mission) began to advocate throughout the 1930s for the creation of a central body or committee that could adequately represent evangelical Christianity in the public sphere.
+Concerned by the national effects of the separatism and sectionalism of conservative Christianity, legacy of the Modernist-Fundamentalist conflicts of the 1920s, evangelical leaders like J. Elwin Wright (New England Fellowship) and Ralph T. Davis (General Secretary for Africa Inland Mission) began to advocate throughout the 1930s for the creation of a central body that could adequately represent evangelical Christianity in the public sphere.
 While a Federal Council of Churches had been established in 1908, the FCC was seen by many conservative denominations as emblematic of a Christian liberalism that failed to represent the voice and beliefs of American evangelicalism.
 One of the major points of contention for evangelicals was the FCC’s lack of a concrete statement of faith, including the explicit confirmation of the infallibility of scripture.
 Indeed, this issue was so central that the proto-NAE pointedly described themselves as ‘a fellowship of Bible-believing Christians’ in much of their early literature.

-Plans for a national organization that could counteract the perception that the liberal FCC was the only voice for Protestantism in the United States and foster greater cooperation between conservative denominations and parachurch agencies crystallized at a 1941 round table discussion in Chicago attended by small group of evangelical leaders, including Wheaton College president Dr. Raymand Edman, Moody Church pastor Harry Ironside, J. Elwin Wright, and Christian radio evangelist, Charles Fuller, among others.
+Plans for a national organization that could counteract the perception that the liberal FCC was the only voice for Protestantism in the United States and foster greater cooperation between conservative denominations and parachurch agencies crystallized at a 1941 round table discussion in Chicago attended by small group of evangelical leaders, including Wheaton College president Dr. Raymond Edman, Moody Church pastor Harry Ironside, J. Elwin Wright, and Christian radio evangelist, Charles Fuller, among others.
 These discussions resulted in the creation of the Temporary Committee for United Action among Evangelicals and a national conference planned for the following April.

 After an extensive mail campaign organized by Wright, representatives from across evangelical Christianity convened in St. Louis.
 At the end of the three-day conference, the delegates agreed on a preliminary doctrinal statement and constitution, as well as elected a temporary executive council and advisory council, headed by Dr. Harold Ockenga as president and J. Elwin Wright as program director.